Can closing costs be included in the loan?

 For example, let’s assume:

-- The total closing costs on your new mortgage is $5,000
+- The closing costs on your new mortgage total $5,000

-In addition, by adding the closing costs to your new mortgage balance you are increasing the loan-to-value.
-By increasing the LTV, you are reducing the amount of equity in your home.
+Here’s another con: By adding the closing costs to your new mortgage balance you are increasing the loan-to-value ratio.
+Increasing the LTV lowers the amount of equity in your home.

-Less equity means less profit when you go to sell your home.
-You would also have less equity if you wanted to take out any type of home equity loan.
+Less equity means less profit when you sell your home because you’d have a bigger lien to pay off after the sale.
+You would also have less equity if you wanted to take a home equity loan.

 What lenders will let you roll closing costs into the mortgage?